Danion17/PDgame/README.md

       array, data-default , codeworld-api

 # Gameplay
  To start playing just load main.hs and call the function main.
-If you want to compile the program write "ghc main.hs -o nombreEjecutable -threaded" in a terminal where the files are located.
+ If you want to compile the program write "ghc main.hs -o executableName -threaded" in a terminal where the files are located.

  Controls: "wasd" keys for movement; arrow keys for aiming and shooting.